 The only reason that has been said for her father marrying Anne to a Roman Catholic man, Thomas Kyme, 1517 to 1538, is that Anne’s older sister, Martha, had died.
 Thus, Anne was to be the man’s replacement wife.
 Her father did this betrothal against her daughter’s wishes because he wanted to save money.

 This was not a good marriage because the couple each had their own distinct faiths, and neither was willing to compromise or give up their faiths to join the other.
-Anne’s protestant faith and her refusal to give way to her husband’s demands, or accept his beliefs, led to her married life to being one of extreme unhappiness.
+Anne’s protestant faith and her refusal to give way to her husband’s demands, or accept his beliefs, led to her married life to be one of extreme unhappiness.

 The Protestant martyrs Anne Askew, John Lascelles and others about to be burnt at the stake at Smithfield, with a large crowd surrounding them; illustration to John Foxe's, 'Acts and Monuments' ('Book of Martyrs').
 Woodcut with letterpress.
 Image credit: British Museum

 Even though the marriage was contentious, Anne still bore Thomas Kyme two children.
 There is no known record of the children’s lives thus it is possible that they did not live long.
 It is also possible that they did nothing historical to be mentioned in historical records.